-There are three factors which have to be present in order for there to be a flame or explosion possibility in a hazardous environment.
+There are three factors which have to be present in order for there to be a flame or explosion possibility in hazardous environments.
 The three factors are fuel, oxygen, and heat (or ignition source).
 If anyone of the three is not present, then there is no explosion or fire hazard.

-- Containment- Using cabinets strong enough to hold the explosion’s energy.
+- Containment- Using cabinets strong enough to hold the explosion’s energy

-- Isolation- Purging the potential explosive area of air by replacing it with an inert gas.
+- Isolation- Purging the potential explosive area of air by replacing it with an inert gas

-- Avoidance- Moving all the control equipment outside the hazardous area.
+- Avoidance- Moving all the control equipment outside the hazardous area

 These hardening methods are sometimes too expensive or impractical to use.